23 Animals With Long Necks

 Their plant-based meals consist of roots, tubers, stems, leaves, fruits, and seeds, allowing them to make the most of the vegetation around them.

-In terms of animal prey, cranes have a diverse menu.
+Cranes have a diverse menu of animal prey.
 They feed on insects, snails, earthworms, spiders, crabs, and even amphibians.

 Their adaptability in consuming plant and animal matter contributes to their ability to thrive in various environments.